zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all addresses created for him accessing the route described below.
+The admin can visualize all addresses by accessing a route described below.

 Route: *`GET "/api/v1/admin/client-addresses"`*

-# Admin - Shop Category
+# Admin Shop Category

 When logged in, the admin can access information about the shop, it allows him to create, update, show and list your categories.